MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 ```
 cp /vast/palmer/scratch/fan/my393/BENG469/L7/00.bin/Lab7-SpatialDE-Assignment2.ipynb ./
 ```
-You can pause here to wait for the job finished (will take around 2 hours)
+You can pause here to wait for the job finish (will take around 2 hours)

 ###  Part 2:
 - After you receive an email said your job has COMPLETED